cauecarneiro/cauecarneiro/README.md

 ###

-<p align="left">Hi, my name is Cauê.
-I am a developer passionate about solving complex problems and exploring computer science.
-Currently, I am seeking a position where I can further develop my skills and contribute to the team by adding value.</p>
+<p align="left">Hello, my name is Cauê.
+I'm a developer passionate about solving complex problems and exploring the world of technology.
+I am currently looking for a position where I can further develop my skills and abilities to contribute to the team by adding value.</p>

 ###